 As previously advised, no dividend will be paid in the first half of the financial year.
-The Board's intention is to pay between 50% and 70% of second half 2019 NPAT, if prudent to do so in the circumstance.
+The Board's intention is to pay between 50% and 70% of second half 2019 NPAT, where prudent to do so.

 Tower's reported profit demonstrates the strength and opportunity that exists in the business and the strategic plan that will create a challenger brand that delivers significant long-term value.